-The Blue Diamond Group, the UK’s second largest Garden Centre Group, is delighted to announce that it will be creating a Show Garden at this year’s RHS Hampton Court Palace Garden Festival (5th to 11th July), and in addition will have a display and selling area in the Festival of Roses Marquee.
+The Blue Diamond Group, the UK’s second largest Garden Centre Group, created a Show Garden at this year’s RHS Hampton Court Palace Garden Festival (5th to 11th July 2021), and in addition, showcased a display of roses and selling area in the Festival of Roses Marquee.

 Down Memory Lane Garden is a collaborative design by the team at The Blue Diamond Group inspired by the Father of the Lead Designer, who is living with dementia but has developed as a collective of stories and memories from Blue Diamond employees whose loved ones have experienced dementia in some way.

 Anna King of the Blue Diamond Team and her Father

 Alzheimer’s Society has also suggested design elements of this garden based on guidelines and research around best practice, produced by Alzheimer’s Society and other organisations such as the Dementia Services Development Centre at Stirling, to make it is as dementia-friendly as possible.
 The design has also incorporated feedback from a panel of people affected by dementia.

 A rose of the same name will be launched at the Show on behalf of Alzheimer’s Society and will feature in the garden.
 The rose will also be available to purchase from our stand in the Festival of Roses Marquee, or to order online at www.bluediamond.gg

 £1 from each Down Memory Lane rose sold through Blue Diamond Garden Centres and Fryer’s Roses online will be donated by the Blue Diamond Group to Alzheimer’s Society.

 Benefits of being in a garden and gardening to people living with dementia and their carers

 Being in a garden and gardening are a known source of enjoyment for people living with dementia and their carers.